 TGbc Editor: please make changes to this clause as shown below:

-[#1, 1344, 1345]An EBCS non-AP STA that intends to send data to a remote destination shall transmit an EBCS UL frame to the broadcast destination address (i.e., Address 1 and Address 3 fields are set to the broadcast address) carrying data intended for the remote destination.
-The URI of the remote destination shall be carried in the frame.
-The frame may also carry additional requests from the transmitting STA to the forwarding AP and fields for source authentication, preventing replay attacks and protecting the contents of the frame.
+[#1, 1344, 1345]An EBCS non-AP STA may send an HLP payload to a specific destination by transmitting an EBCS UL frame.
+The frame carries the URI of the intended destination.
+The frame may also carry requests from the STA to the relaying AP and fields for source authentication, preventing replay attacks and protecting the contents of the frame.
+The Address 1 and Address 3 fields of the frame shall be set to the broadcast address.

-[1347, 1622]The format of the EBCS UL frame is described in 9.6.7.100 (EBCS UL frame format).
+[1347, 1622][1606, 1627, 1384]An EBCS non-AP STA should include the Replay Protection field in an EBCS UL frame that it transmits to provide protection against replay attacks.

-[1606, 1627, 1384] [1627]When the STA has time information, the Time subfield of the Timestamp field shall carry the number of seconds since 2020-01-01 00:00:00 UTC when the frame is queued for transmission at the STA; otherwise the subfield shall be set to 0.
+[1627]When the STA has time information, the Time subfield of the Replay Protection field shall indicate the time when the frame is queued for transmission; otherwise the subfield shall be set to 0.

 NOTE—How a STA obtains time information is out of scope of this standard.

-[1627, 1346, 1357]The Counter subfield of the Timestamp field shall carry a numeric value which is incremented for each packet transmission.
-When the STA has transmitted 232 – 1 frames, the value in the field wraps around and starts from 0.
+[1627, 1346, 1357]The Frame Count subfield of the Replay Protection field shall be initialized to 0.
+It shall be incremented for each EBCS UL frame transmission.
+When the STA has transmitted 232 – 1 EBCS UL frames, the value in the field shall wraparound to 0.

-An EBCS non-AP STA may request an EBCS AP that provides forwarding service to embed metadata (such as location, date and time, etc.) by including the EBCS Parameters element in the EBCS UL frame.[1486]
+An EBCS non-AP STA may request an EBCS AP that provides a relaying service to embed metadata (such as location, date and time, etc.) by setting the Metadata Embedding Requested subfield in the EBCS UL frame to 1.[1486]

-[1163]The Frame Signature field when present in the frame shall carry the signature for the contents of the EBCS UL frame Action field except for the field itself.
-The contents of this field provide protection against any attack that attempts to tamper with the contents of the frame.
-Also see Table 9-bc4 (Encoding of Frame Signature Type subfield), 12.100.2.5 (Signature of the EBCS UL frame) and 12.100.2.2 (Authentication of an EBCS UL frame).
+[1163]The Frame Signature field, when present in the frame, shall carry the signature for the contents of the EBCS UL frame Action field except for the field itself(see 12.100.2.5 (Signature of the EBCS UL frame) and 12.100.2.6 (Authentication of an EBCS UL frame)).

-[#1]Forwarding service is best effort.
-An EBCS non-AP STA may transmit an EBCS UL frame without discovering EBCS APs, if any, or obtaining information about nearby EBCS AP(s).
-An EBCS non-AP STA may choose to monitor the WM and may choose to obey the requirements, such as an authentication scheme, indicated by neighboring EBCS AP(s), if any, that support forwarding service.
+[#1]An EBCS non-AP STA is not required to monitor the WM and may transmit an EBCS UL frame without discovering nearby EBCS APs that support relaying service.

 TGbc Editor: update the subclause title shown below:

-6.3.201 EBCS UL forwarding[#1]
+6.3.201 EBCS UL relaying[#1]

 6.3.201.2.2 Semantics of the service primitive[1627, 1486]